googleinterns/sgonks/README.md

 # SGONKS - Trading Game

-SGONKS is a trading game created with Node.js with a java backend.
-SGONKS is a 2020 STEP Capstone project by @emmahogan, @phoebek and @mercurylin.
+sGonks is a virtual trading game created for a 2020-2021 Google STEP internship Capstone project by @emmahogan, @phoebek and @mercurylin.
+It is built on a React frontend and a predominantly Java backend.

+sGonks is deployed internally at https://sgonks-step272.googleplex.com/.

 ## Table of Contents